Rúbaň

 Rúbaň (Fűr) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1268.

 Geography

 The municipality lies at an altitude of 134 metres and covers an area of 16.109 km².
 It has a population of about 1000 people.

+Population

 Ethnicity

 The population is about 86% Hungarian and 14% Slovak.

 Facilities

 The village has a small public library and a football pitch.